lifeparticle/JS-Cheatsheet/typescript/README.md

-		"outDir": "./dist", // save the .js generated file in the dist folder "noEmitOnError": true, // if there are any compilaton error then don't generate .js files "target": "es5", // transfile into es5 syntax "watch": true // on every file change new .js files will be generated automatically }
+		"outDir": "./dist", // save the .js generated file in the dist folder "noEmitOnError": true, // if there are any compilaton error then don't generate .js files "target": "es5", // transfile into es5 syntax "watch": true, // on every file change new .js files will be generated automatically "lib": ["dom"] // other libraries
+	}
 }
 ```